GyroSuperintelligence/BabyLM/guides/Genetics.md

 **Canonicalization of Orbits:**

-To further structure the manifold, we can define a canonical representative for each physical state orbit.
+To further structure the ontology, we can define a canonical representative for each physical state orbit.
 The canonical representative is the state in its orbit with the lexicographically smallest byte representation.
 This enables grouping of physically equivalent states and improves cache coherency in storage.

 The canonicalization process is a one-time, build-time computation: